 Hoping to open in mid-2021, Gaia will help to craft a bridge between the fine-dining and casual dining scene, offering high quality Mediterranean inspired dishes.
 We took a little look at Gaia’s Dubai menu to see what to expect and it’s brimming with mezze dishes, salads, seafood and Greek mains.

-Apologies as this one is another hotel opening but locked inside every great hotel lies a dazzling restaurant, and Pan Pacific Hotel’s offerings hope to be no different.
+Apologies as this one is another hotel opening but locked inside every great hotel lies a dazzling restaurant, and Pan Pacific London’s offerings hope to be no different.

 First up is the main restaurant, Straits Kitchen which will showcase the best of Singapore’s culture.
 Using authentic and fresh Asian ingredients, sourced and grown locally to minimise the hotel’s carbon footprint, the team headed by Executive Chef Lorraine Sinclair and Singaporean Group Executive Chef Tony Koo, have crafted a show stopping menu.
 Expect dishes such as Jumbo Tiger Prawn Noodle Soup, Wok Fried Chilli Mud Crab and Pandan Kaya Cake.